woongzz0110/docker-sysbench/README.md

 $SB_CMD /woongzz0110/sysbench/lua/oltp_read_write.lua cleanup
 ```

-## Run By command
+---

-docker run --rm --name sysbench woongzz0110/sysbench:dev sysbench --db-driver=mysql --mysql-host=YOUR_HOST --mysql-port=3308 --mysql-user=root --mysql-password=mysql /woongzz0110/sysbench/lua/oltp_read_write.lua run
+## LUA

-## Lua
+All lua files are located in `/woongzz0110/sysbench/lua` directory in the container.

-- All lua files are located in `/woongzz0110/sysbench/lua` directory in the container.
+---

-## Log
+## LOG
-- All log files are located in `woongzz0110/sysbench/log` directory in the container.
+All log files are located in `woongzz0110/sysbench/log` directory in the container.